 Invited to scuba dive & travel Veligandu Island Resort on the Maldives

-The very first ´Splashpacker fan´, Tobi, was working in the resort I used to work 8 years earlier, and he organised for me to come there as his friend.
-So I could come to the luxury Veligandu Island Resort as ´staff friend´, and I only needed to pay a small amount for covering some costs like food.
+The very first ´Splashpacker travel blog fan´, Tobi, was working in an amazing place to dive and travel: Veligandu Island Resort on the Maldives.
+I used to work as a scuba dive instructor myself on Veligandu eight years before that, and he organised for me to come there as his friend.
+So I could come to dive and travel the luxury Veligandu Island Resort in the Maldives as ´staff friend´, and I only needed to pay a small amount for covering some costs like food.
 The dive centre invited me to dive with them free of charge!

 Since a long time I had this idea of returning back to the Maldives, where I worked as a scuba diving instructor in 2010.
-Before that, I worked for scuba diving centres on Gran Canaria, the Dominican Republic and in Mexico, but the Maldives was as a dream to me.
+Before that, I worked for a scuba diving centre on Gran Canaria, the Dominican Republic and in Mexico, but the Maldives were as a dream to me.
 Next to the world-class diving, which nearly could be compared with the places I worked before, it was also a very relaxed time.
 No problems with finding an affordable place to rent or not feeling safe on the streets at night.

 Passing the outer reef on the Maldives: the gate to a diver´s blue heaven

-Before landing on the small airport island next to Malé, my eye caught the attention of the Indian Ocean and how it suddenly changed from deep dark blue to turquoise blue after the outer reef break where the atolls of the Maldives started.
-It looked like some kind of gate to heaven for every diver and my heart was smiling brightly and gratefully to be able to scuba dive this part of the world again.
-I was really curious if the scuba diving would have changed much.
+I felt so grateful to be able to scuba dive and travel the Maldives again.
+I was really curious if the scuba diving would have changed much on Rasdhoo Atoll, where Veligadu Island is located.
 Especially when I started a conversation with a local guy whilst waiting for my speedboat.
 He appeared to be a dive instructor and told me that they don´t see as many hammerheads anymore and he blamed the liveaboards for that.

 Reflections of peace by the local people of the Maldives